How to Use Slack the Right Way: For Pros

 - A back-tick (`) creates emphasis by turning your text red (technically it’s for fixed-wide code)

 Slack has a built-in document editor that lets team members collaborate with ease.
-Hitting the + symbol next to any message box in a thread or channel opens the door for instant collaboration.
+Hitting the + symbol next to any message box in Slack threads or channels opens the door for instant collaboration.

 You can also format your text with the tips above while you’re at it.
 When you’re done, just hit the green Share button to select where the post needs to go.